novus/nvd3/README.md

     make clean # Delete nv.d3.*js and nv.d3.*css

-*Without UglifyJS of CSSMin, you won't get the minified versions when running make.**
+*Without UglifyJS or CSSMin, you won't get the minified versions when running make.**

 ### Using Grunt